skywoodsz/skywoodsz/README.md

 ### Hi there 👋
 I am a Ph.D. student at The Chinese University of Hong Kong.

-My research interests include whole-body control, multi-contact planning, and related areas in robotics.
+My research interests focus on whole-body control, multi-contact planning, and other related areas in robotics.

-I’ve worked with legged robots, UAVs, and mobile manipulators.

-More information about me can be found at https://skywoodsz.github.io/.
+Further information about me is available at https://skywoodsz.github.io/.

 <!--
 ### Current